Former Marquis Maeda Main Residence

 |Store hours||business hours

-Every Monday, but if Monday is a holiday, the next day.
-(Western-style building is closed on Tuesdays)
+Every Monday, or the next day if Monday is a holiday.
+(Western-style building is closed on Tuesdays as well)

 History: Komaba Park, which has the second largest area in Meguro Ward Park, is the site of the former Maeda family's Marquis Maeda Komaba residence, which was the head of Kaga Hyakumangoku (now Ishikawa and Toyama prefectures).